nuriel77/iri-playbook/docs/securityhardening.rst

 SSH Key Access
 ==============

-On most servers, password authentication is allowed by default and thereby making the server more susceptible to SSH password brute forcing.
-Moving to SSH key access is a first good step in making your server more secure.
+On most servers, password authentication is allowed by default making the server more susceptible to SSH password brute forcing.
+Switching to SSH key access only is a first good step in making your server more secure.

-Once you have created SSH keys with which you can access the server (using a user other than root), it is safe to disable password authentication.
+Once SSH keys authentication is configured (using a user other than root), it is safe to disable password authentication and root SSH access.

 .. note::

   Most VPS providers provide a terminal/console access to the server.
-This is NOT SSH, and can be used to recover access to your server if you cannot access using SSH for whatever reason (configuration error, missing SSH keys, locking yourself out etc.)
+This is NOT SSH, and can be used to recover access to your server if you get locked out SSH (e.g. configuration error, missing SSH keys, firewall lockout etc.)

 Overview